gardener/test-infra/README.md

 Gardener uses the Test Machinery to automatically qualify releases and run every sort of integration test.<br>
 These tests include periodically executed shoot integration tests and Kubernetes e2e tests ([e2e runner](integration-tests/e2e)) as well as Gardener Lifecycle tests (validate dev versions of gardener).

-Gardener offers managed Kuberentes clusters in different flavors including cloud providers (Alicloud, AWS, GCP, Azure, Openstack), K8s versions, Operating Systems and more.
+Gardener offers managed Kubernetes clusters in different flavors including cloud providers (Alicloud, AWS, GCP, Azure, Openstack), K8s versions, Operating Systems and more.
-Therrefore, the Test Machinery is designed to test and validate this huge variety of clusters in a scalable and efficient way.
+Therefore, the Test Machinery is designed to test and validate this huge variety of clusters in a scalable and efficient way.

 The executed tests are uploaded to the Kubernetes testgrid:
 * [Conformance](https://testgrid.k8s.io/conformance-gardener)